 What: After nightfall, this London-wide chain of laid-back all-day brasseries dedicates itself to the artfully lost evening.
 The Soho branch closes for a scant two hours’ beauty sleep, meaning you can mix burgers with breakfasty treats, and cocktails with coffee, until 5am; or pop in for a hangover breakfast if you’re still wandering Soho’s street the morning after the night before.
-Late-night deliveries also available.
+Late-night deliveries are also available.

 What: One of Soho’s most beloved institutions, you haven’t really lived if you haven’t pulled an all-nighter and stopped at Bar Italia for a strong Italian double espresso to keep you going up until 4am.
 You can normally snag a panino or a slice of torta della nonna here too if you’re feeling peckish, and if you miss the late night there's always the early morning, as it reopens at 7am.